lanbiolab/CAFE/README.md

 </div>

-This repository contains the core experimental code for **CAFE**, a deep incomplete multi-view clustering framework with cross-view adaptive fusion and dual-driven cluster-center enhancement.
+This repository contains the core experimental code for **CAFE**, a deep multi-view clustering framework with cross-view adaptive fusion and dual-driven cluster-center enhancement.
 The implementation is centered on the `CAFE` model in `model.py`, and provides training, incomplete-view simulation, feature extraction, K-means evaluation, and logging utilities.

 > Framework figure: [docs/assets/model_framework.pdf](docs/assets/model_framework.pdf)